OlofHarrysson/sticker/markdown/installation.md

 4. Set the role to Project Owner and create a json key.
 Don't share this key-file as anyone who gets a hold of it can access and use your Google Cloud project.
 5. Move the file to the editing-butler directory.
 6. Open the file `config.py` file in a text editor and change the google_key value to your file path. `self.google_key = myfilename.json`
+7. Test the program as described in the installation guide